garylirocks/quickrefs/azure-compute.markdown

 - When enabling encryption on new VMs, you could use an ARM template to ensure data is encrypted at the point of deployment
 - ADE is required for VMs backed up to the Recovery Vault
 - **SSE with CMK improves on ADE** by enabling you to use any OS types and images for your VMs

+## VMSS - Virtual Machine Scale Sets

+- All instances are created from the same base OS image and configuration.
+- Support Load Balancer for layer-4 traffic distribution, and Application Gateway for layer-7 traffic distribution and SSL termination.
+- Number of instances can automatically increase or decrease in response to demand or a defined schedule.
+- You could use your own custom VM images.
+- It has instance repair feature which replaces a VM if it health check fails.

+## Azure Batch

+Large-scale job scheduling for HPC (High Performance Compute) workload

 ## Azure Compute Gallery